gerad-wegener/Conrad/README.md

 # Conrad
-# Configurable Occipital Network for Real-Time Autonomous Drones
+# The Configurable Observing Network for Real-Time Autonomous Drones

 This repo is for developers to work on creating and adding functionality to an autonomous drone.
 There are no required sprints, reviews, planning etc. This project is for developers and collaborators to have fun coding, brainstorming and contributing anything they desire.
 Hopefully by the end, we will have a cool side project.
 There are only three main rules for now (There's no way to enforce these rules, so I'm more so just asking so everyone is happy as we constantly approach the end of the project.)